Detect rage clicks, error clicks, dead clicks and mouse shakes

 Analytics + Tag Manager

-One of the most frustrating moments for a user on a website is when they click on a button and nothing happens.
+One of the most frustrating moments for a website user is when they click on a button and nothing happens.
 Click, click, click.
 Still, nothing happens.
-They get angry and keep clicking even harder.
+They get annoyed and keep clicking even harder.
+With Piwik PRO, you can start detecting these situations by tracking so-called rage clicks, error clicks, dead clicks and mouse shakes.

 Rage clicks